It’s not your eyes, it’s not your monitor, and it’s certainly not Ubuntu: this site does indeed look a bit different

 We continue use Quicksand as our “flourish” font (e.g., in headlines, slider, in-post pulls, etc) but we continue to default to your operating system’s default UI font for everything else.
 This latter decision is why the “look” of the site does vary between Windows, macOS, Linux, Chrome OS, and Android.
 A few of you thought it was a font cache bug, but no: it is by design!

 Since I’m talking about things I rarely promote I will take the opportunity to remind you we have a free Chrome extension in the Chrome Web Store.
 It’s a memory efficient way to get notified of new posts as they’re published, without needing to visit the site, open Twitter, or load up an RSS reader.

 If you can’t notice any changes at all, well, that’s fine too.
 The heavy duty part of this work isn’t strictly “user facing”.
 That said, do keep an eye out.
 You may begin to notice new things in articles, in the sidebar, and on the homepage over the coming weeks.

 But the most pressing reason why this redesign matters more than others is …me.

 This minor redesign makes me me feel like I finally have all of the editorial bells and whistles I’ve wanted — the kinds of bells and whistles that will help me create the kind of content people like you bookmarked omg! ubuntu! for in the first place.

 Some of the new features I’m excited to do require fresh content.
-If we’re all honest, I’ve been majorly slacking in that regard for the past few months.
+And id we’re all honest, I’ve been majorly slacking in that regard for a few months.
 But with these changes I feel prepped.
 I’m excited to get back to doing what I love doing more than anything else: blogging.